-- 6.7.2.1 Directional signs shall be clearly displayed to direct persons with disabilities to the reserved table intended for their use. - 6.7.2.2 Symbol of access in accordance with Chapter 8 shall be placed on the table intended for persons with disabilities as shown in Figure 71.
+- 6.7.2.1 Directional signs must be clearly displayed to direct persons with disabilities to the reserved table intended for their use. - The Symbol of Access in accordance with Chapter 8 must be placed on the table intended for persons with disabilities as shown in Figure 75.

-6.7.3 Walkways Within Outlet
+6.7.3 Walkways Within an Outlet

-- 6.7.3.1 A circulation path of minimum clearance 1200 mm wide shall be provided in front of the stalls. - 6.7.3.2 An accessible route with a minimum clear width of 900 mm shall be provided from the circulation path to the tables intended for persons with disabilities.
+- 6.7.3.1 A circulation path with a minimum clearance of 1200 mm wide must be provided in front of the stalls. - 6.7.3.2 An accessible route with a minimum clear width of 900 mm must be provided from the circulation path to the tables intended for persons with disabilities.